kima-92/iOS/README.md

-# iOS
+# iOS Track
 iOS Engineers

-Office Sanck subscription service.

 ## Goal

-Companies can create a subscription and allow employees to log in, and select the snacks that will be delivered in the next shipment
+Office Snack subscription service for Companies and they're employees.
+They can create a subscription and allow employees to log in and select the snacks that will be delivered in the next shipment

 ## Demo